sfera-labs/iono-pi-c-lib/README.md

 Moreover it includes the `iono` utility program that can be used in scripts or directly from shell to access Iono Pi's functionalities.

-The [source code](./ionoPi/ionoPiUtil.c) of the `iono` utility can also be used as a simple axample of how to use the ionoPi library.
+The [source code](./ionoPi/ionoPiUtil.c) of the `iono` utility can also be used as a simple example of how to use the ionoPi library.

 ## Raspberry Pi Setup